rgeraldes24/hyperion/docs/contracts/functions.rst

 .. warning::
-    A ``payable`` fallback function is also executed for plain Quanta transfers, if no :ref:`receive Zond function <receive-zond-function>` is present.
-It is recommended to always define a receive Zond function as well, if you define a payable fallback function to distinguish Zond transfers from interface confusions.
+    A ``payable`` fallback function is also executed for plain Quanta transfers, if no :ref:`receive Quanta function <receive-quanta-function>` is present.
+It is recommended to always define a receive Quanta function as well, if you define a payable fallback function to distinguish Quanta transfers from interface confusions.

 .. note::
     If you want to decode the input data, you can check the first four bytes